TSantosFigueira/Heart-Disease-Classifications/README.md

 # Heart-Disease-Classifications
-In this exercise, I explored multiple classification models on the famous heart disease dataset provided by Kaggle: https://www.kaggle.com/ronitf/heart-disease-uci.
+Exploration of multiple classification models on the famous heart disease dataset provided by Kaggle: https://www.kaggle.com/ronitf/heart-disease-uci.

 KNN seems to have performed better in terms of the F1 Score metric, as seen in the images below.
 Please check the complete file to understand how the models came to this result.